-Bill Taylor, diplomat who texted concerns about Trump’s Ukraine moves, testifies under subpoena
+Diplomat Bill Taylor testifies two channels were created for Ukraine policy, 'one regular, one irregular'

 "As I said on the phone, I think it's crazy to withhold security assistance for help with a political campaign," Taylor said in a September text exchange.

-U.S. Ambassador to the EU Gordon Sondland, who has also testified on Capitol Hill, responded by saying that was not what was happening: "Bill, I believe you are incorrect about President Trump's intentions.
+Sondland, who has also testified on Capitol Hill, responded to Taylor's text message at the time by saying, "Bill, I believe you are incorrect about President Trump's intentions.
 The President has been crystal clear: no quid pro quo's of any kind.
 The President is trying to evaluate whether Ukraine is truly going to adopt the transparency and reforms that President Zelensky promised during his campaign."

 Both men then agreed to cease discussing the matter over text, noting that phone calls with the appropriate officials would be preferable.